macloo/python-adv-web-apps/docs/flask_forms.rst

 You will have a long list of imports at the top of your Flask app file: ::

-    from flask import Flask, render_template, redirect, url_for from flask_bootstrap import Bootstrap
+    from flask import Flask, render_template, redirect, url_for from flask_bootstrap import Bootstrap5

     from flask_wtf import FlaskForm
     from wtforms import StringField, SubmitField
     from wtforms.validators import DataRequired

-Note as always that Python is case-sensitive, so upper- and lowercase must be used exactly as shown. **The fourth line will change** depending on **your form’s contents.** For example, if you have a SELECT element, you’ll need to import that. `See a simplified list <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/flask/forms/WTForms-field-types.csv>`_ of WTForms form field types or further explanation in the `WTForms documentation <https://wtforms.readthedocs.io/en/3.0.x/fields/#basic-fields>`_.
+Note as always that Python is case-sensitive, so upper- and lowercase must be used exactly as shown. **The wtforms import will change** depending on **your form’s contents.** For example, if you have a SELECT element, you’ll need to import that. `See a simplified list <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/flask/forms/WTForms-field-types.csv>`_ of WTForms form field types or further explanation in the `WTForms documentation <https://wtforms.readthedocs.io/en/3.0.x/fields/#basic-fields>`_.

 Set up a form in a Flask app
 ----------------------------